iamdanie/cs_agents/README.md

 - Guardrails to ensure safe and relevant responses
 - Financial plan calculation for cars
 - Vector-based search for car inventory and company knowledge
-- Supports both CLI and WhatsApp interfaces
+- Supports both CLI and WhatsApp (Twilio) modes

 ## Setup